F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 If there is a default value, it is shown in bold in the Options column.

 Use the index in the left pane if you want to go directly to a particular section.

-..
-NOTE:: Declarative Onboarding contains many more options, see :ref:`schema-reference` for details.

 .. _base-comps: